ianlayzer/planet-generator/README.md

 styles, color schemes, levels of resolution, and more.

 ## How to use it
-Make sure that your resolution setting is not too high as this may createlag in the rendering of your planet.
+Make sure that your resolution setting is not too high as this may create lag in the rendering of your planet.
 We recommend that you set the resolution to ~100 while you play around with the settings.
-You can also use the bottom toggle button that reads "One face only" to render only one side of your planet, toggle off 'Planet rotation', and/or toggle off "Smooth colors" to prevent interpolation between color values at different elevation levels, each of which should improve performance.
+You can also use the bottom toggle button that reads 'One face only' to render only one side of your planet, toggle off 'Planet rotation', and/or toggle off 'Smooth colors' to prevent interpolation between color values at different elevation levels, each of which should improve performance.
 Once you're happy with your settings, set the resolution as high as you like to see your planet in all its glory.

 The Noise tab widget lets you adjust the noise layers for Continents, Mountains, and Oceans, respectively.
 The options available to you for each are largely the same, and allow you to create up to 8 layers of Simplex Noise to comprise that level of terrain.
   - Strength acts as a scalar multiplier to the overall elevation value for each point.